 Limited liability company

 Limited Liability Companies (LLC) are the most commonly chosen legal form for conducting business in Albania.
 Its shareholders are not responsible for the company’s obligations, and they are personally liable for losses only to the extent of their unpaid capital contribution.
-The initial capital for incorporating this type of legal entity is 100 ALL (approximately 1 US Dollar).
+The initial capital for incorporating this type of legal entity is 100 ALL (approximately EUR 1).
 The LLC may also have only one sole shareholder, in which case all the resolutions of the company must be registered in the register of resolutions of the company.

 The governing bodies of a limited liability company are: (i) the Shareholders’ Assembly (or Sole Shareholder) and (ii) the Managing Directors.
 The latter are entrusted with the daily management of the company and are appointed by the shareholders’ meeting.
 There are no nationality restrictions for the managing directors, however directors of a parent company may not become the directors of its controlled subsidiary at the same time.